LukeMorgan/LukeMorgan/README.md

 Who I am: I'm Luke.

-What I'm doing: I'm currently working as a Mathematician for a gaming company who makes slot-machines.
+Where I work: I'm currently working as a Mathematician for a gaming company who makes slot-machines.

 What I studied: I studied Mathematics in undergrad and am finishing my masters degree in Materials Science & Engineering.

-What I am: My interests are interdisciplinary in nature: I do not consider myself exclusively a Mathematician, Scientist, nor Engineer -- but rather all three.
+What I do: My interests are interdisciplinary in nature: I do not consider myself exclusively a Mathematician, Scientist, nor Engineer -- but rather all three.

 Why I'm here: I love using computation to solve real life problems, at work and in everyday life!